Malay world

 The concept in its broadest territorial stretch may apply to a region synonymous with Austronesia, homeland to the Austronesian peoples, that extends from Easter Island in the east to Madagascar in the west.
 Such description has its origin in the introduction of the term Malay race in the late 18th century that has been popularised by orientalists to describe the Austronesian peoples.
+In the development of further research, the Malay race was categorized as a Malayo-Polynesian languages.
 In a narrower sense, the Malay world has been used as a synonym for Malay sprachraum, referring to the Malay-speaking countries and territories of Southeast Asia, where different standards of Malay are the national languages or a variety of it is an important minority language.
 The term in this sense encompasses Brunei, Indonesia, Malaysia, Singapore and Southern Thailand, and is sometimes used interchangeably with the concepts of 'Malay Archipelago' and 'Nusantara'.

-Malayophones (peoples and nations that speak Malay/Indonesian as their native language or recognize it as an official language) number an estimated 330 million people (projected 2025), comprising just under half of the population of Southeast Asia in eight sovereign states and territories: Indonesia, Malaysia, Singapore and Brunei, where Malay is an official language under the name 'Malay', 'Indonesian' or 'Malaysian'; East Timor and parts of Thailand and the Philippines, where Malay/Indonesian is recognized as a minority or trade language, and the Australian territories of the Cocos (Keeling) Islands and Christmas Island, where Malay is the majority language and a significant minority, respectively.
+Malayophones (peoples and nations that speak Malay/Indonesian as their native language or recognize it as an official language) are projected to number an estimated 330 million people by 2025, comprising just under half of the population of Southeast Asia in eight sovereign states and territories: Indonesia, Malaysia, Singapore and Brunei, where Malay is an official language under the name 'Malay', 'Indonesian' or 'Malaysian'; East Timor and parts of Thailand and the Philippines, where Malay/Indonesian is recognized as a minority or trade language, and the Australian territories of the Cocos (Keeling) Islands and Christmas Island, where Malay is the majority language and a significant minority, respectively.

 Alternatively, modern scholars correct these extended notions of the Malay world, defining it as a political and cultural area instead.
-In this context, the Malay world is reduced to a region that is homeland to the Malays (ethnic group), historically ruled by different sultanates power, where various Malayic languages and cultural values are predominant.
-This area includes the coastal areas of Sumatra, Malay Peninsula, Borneo and the smaller islands in between.
+In this context, the Malay world is reduced to a region that is homeland to the Malay ethnicity, historically ruled by rival sultanates, where various Malayic languages and cultural values are predominant.
+This area includes the coastal areas of the Malay Peninsula, Sumatra, Borneo, and the smaller islands in between.

 The most notable use of the concept was in the early 20th century, embraced in an irredentist fashion, by Malay nationalists in the form of 'Greater Indonesia' or 'Greater Malay' (Indonesia Raya/Melayu Raya), as an aspiration for the natural or desired borders of a modern nation for the Malay race.
-Classical Malay literatures such as Sejarah Melayu and Hikayat Hang Tuah do not mention the term "Alam Melayu" (Malay world).
+Classical works of Malay literature such as Sejarah Melayu and Hikayat Hang Tuah do not mention the term "Alam Melayu" (Malay world).
 The term only developed after 1930, with the first recorded examples coming from Majalah Guru, a Malay states monthly magazine, and the newspaper Saudara, which was published in Penang and circulated throughout the Straits Settlements.
-The term "Alam Melayu" developed and became popular after the emergence of the Malay nationalism movement in the second quarter of the 20th century.
+Alam Melayu as a concept was only developed and gained popularity after the emergence of Malay nationalism in the early 20th century.